ethz-adrl/towr/CONTRIBUTING.md

   - In the future other users will search there for similar problems and can find your question and the potential answers.

 * [Issue tracker](https://github.com/ethz-adrl/towr/issues):
-  In case you want to report bugs, request features or anything closely related to the code, the Issue tracker in this repo is the way to go.
+  In case you want to report bugs, request features or anything closely related to the code.

 ## How Can I Contribute?
-Unsure where to begin contributing to towr?
-You can start by looking through these `beginner` and `help-wanted` issues:
+Unsure where to begin?
+You can start by looking through these issues:

 * [Good first issues](https://github.com/ethz-adrl/towr/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues](https://github.com/ethz-adrl/towr/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.
+* [Authors recommendations](https://github.com/ethz-adrl/towr/issues?q=is%3Aopen+is%3Aissue+label%3A%22authors+recommendations%22) - advanced issues that can possibly bring great improvement.

 Further ideas might include:
 - add cool terrains/height-maps
 - add different robot models
 - enhance the user interface
 - add additional constraints
-- include cost terms to smooth out solutions
 - improve performance
-- reporting bugs
-- enhance documentation
+- improve documentation
-- add more unit tests

 Please follow the [Google Style Guide](https://google.github.io/styleguide/cppguide.html) when writing your C++ Code for this project.